orca-services/cakephp-heartbeat/docs/Sensors.md

 #### DB Up to date
 Uses the Migrations Plugin to check whether all migrations have been run.

-This sensor requires you to either load the cakephp/migrations plugin before the sensor is called or to use cakephp/migrations:^2.2 once released.
+If you use a version of cakephp/migrations below 2.2, you will need to load the cakephp/migrations plugin before the sensor is called.

 #### Debug Mode
 Outputs the configuration for the debug mode.